torresmateo/hydrus-2d-batch/README.md

 * `a,1,10,3` generates values `1 4 7` for variable `a`
 * `a,0.1,0.5,0.1` generates values `0.1 0.2 0.3 0.4` for variable `a`

-The `default` value will be used when the variable is not beign analysed.
+The `default` value will be used when the variable is not being analysed.
+This will generate files that allow the results to be grouped by analysed variable afterwards.

+If `montecarlo` is used as the mode, only values set in `start` and `stop` will be considered, and values in the open interval `[start, stop)`.
+Results will not be grouped by variable by the results aggregation script.
+For more details on the sampling, please read [numpy's uniform distribution documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.uniform.html#numpy.random.uniform).

 ### How to run all the configurations in HYDRUS2D